Where Am I Going to Put This? A Design Nerd’s Guide to Storage

 For example: A 24″-wide Drawer Base can accommodate about 33 percent more storage than two 12″-wide Drawer Bases.

 • Remember to maximize your access to storage.
-Storage options for cabinetry are there to allow for maximum access.
+There are kitchen cabinet storage options that allow for maximum access.
 Having a pantry with roll-out trays versus the standard adjustable shelves means that you won’t find that meteor of brown sugar that’s been hiding at the back of your pantry… for the past five years.

 • Drawers, drawers, drawers.
 If you have a drawer, you’ll find something to put in it.